Japandi interior-design dining room @kseniabortsova

 Image | @kseniabortsova / Instagram

-You may not immediately think of Japanese and Scandinavian design as having anything in common but they actually share many similar elements that when merged together, create the perfect living space.
+You may not immediately think of Japanese and Scandinavian design as having anything in common, but when you actually think about it, they actually share many similar elements that when merged together, create the perfect living space.

 Big on functionality and sustainability too, this hybrid blend of design known as “Japandi” is a great decor option for those looking for eco-friendly, minimalistic and zen-influenced design aesthetics.